stoull/Notebook/MobileDevelopment/ReactNative/React.md

 	- `ReactDOM.render(JSX, document.getElementById('root'))`.
 This function call is what places your JSX into React's own lightweight representation of the DOM.

+## React安装及脚手架工具

+创建新的app: `create-react-app`: `npx create-react-app my-app`

+`react-scripts`: `npm install react-scripts@latest` `npm install --save-dev jest`

+Webpack： `npm install webpack webpack-cli --save-dev`

+[serve](https://www.npmjs.com/package/serve): serve helps you serve a static site, single page application or just a static file (no matter if on your device or on the local network).

 ## JSX

 形如：